vonwenm/gus/storage/README.txt

     to return additional information, for example status or field information, you should create another interface that implements the same as ErrorCoder but with additional fields.

-4. The record.User level manipulates the in-memory image of a user.
+4. The record.User level functions manipulates the in-memory image of a user.
 It needs to perform any operations that will alter or set information for each service call.

 5. The store-level driver has very few operations: Insert, Update and Fetch.
 Records are not deleted by GUS but can be